 A knowledge manager is the person responsible for the organization’s knowledge assets, and with it its knowledge management system.
 They manage the processes for building, distributing and developing the company’s knowledge base.

-Because knowledge is subjective and not easily documented like other types of information, the knowledge manager must have good soft skills in order to capture all facets of knowledge across different levels of the organization.
+Because knowledge is subjective and not easily documented like other types of information, the knowledge manager must have good soft skills to assess the knowledge management frameworks across different levels of the organization.

 Once the project has been implemented and the knowledge stored in a repository, they are also responsible for maintaining and updating the knowledge base, as well as analyzing the data to measure the impact of the overall knowledge management strategy.